 Experience teaching undergraduate courses is a plus.

-Qualified applicants should submit a cover letter, CV, and statement of current and planned research interests, teaching philosophy statement, and three letters of reference by January 31, 2020.
+Qualified applicants should submit a cover letter, CV, and statement of current and planned research interests, teaching philosophy statement, diversity statement (Please explain why diversity, equity, and inclusion are important to you, particularly in the field of international security.) and three letters of reference by January 31, 2021.
 Letters of reference can be submitted via the job application site or sent directly by referees to Andrea Gray, Associate Director for Administration and Finance, at [email protected].

 Location: Dean of Research, Stanford, California, United States Schedule: Classification Level: